 A solar festival, Mabon is also referred to as “Modron,” a word meaning “Mother.”
 The mother here is the Mother Goddess, who provides a bountiful fruit harvest around this time.
 According to Anne-Marie Gallagher’s The Wicca Bible: The Definitive Guide to Wicca and the Craft, apples, which are plentiful and ripen around Mabon, delineate the boundary between this world and the next, and if you slice open an apple, you reveal a five-pointed star, the symbol of the elements of life.

-This is also a time when the Sun God heads westward to meet with the crone aspect of the Goddess in the land of the dead at Samhain (72, Gallagher).
+This is also a time when the Sun God heads westward to meet with the Crone aspect of the Goddess in the land of the dead at Samhain (72, Gallagher).
 The west has symbolized crossing over to death, as can be seen in the Arthur legends, where King Arthur’s body is taken west to the Summerlands, or in The Lord of the Rings when ships of elves leave the Grey Havens to head into the west on their final journey.

 Food and Drinks for Celebrating Mabon

 The harvest at this time consists mostly of fruits, such as apples, peaches, grapes, and nuts.
-The theme is thanksgiving, as we thank the Goddess for providing enough to get us through the winter.
+The theme is giving thanks, as we thank the Goddess for providing enough to get us through the winter.
 When holding ritual, bring foods that feature the fruits of the Goddess to the potluck.
 Pies, breads, cakes, or salads made with fruits or nuts are excellent contributions.

 Wine and beer are made at this time of year and can be used in the ritual for libation and for drinking at the potluck following.
 Apple cider makes a great non-alcoholic Mabon drink.
 Juices made from the fruits harvested at this time can be used to make punches.